-Under the bill, app stores and internet hosting services would be prohibited from enabling the distribution, maintenance, or updating of foreign adversary controlled applications.
-This prohibition would take effect 180 days after the date of enactment for TikTok and other applications operated by ByteDance or its subsidiaries.
-If the President were to determine that another application qualified as a foreign adversary controlled application, the prohibition would take effect with respect to such application 180 days after the applicable presidential determination.
-During the 180-day period between designation as a foreign adversary controlled application and the effective date of the prohibition, a foreign adversary controlled application would be required to provide U.S. users, upon request, with all the data related to their accounts, including their posts, photos, and videos, in a machine readable format.
+During the period between designation as a foreign adversary controlled application and the effective date of the prohibition on supporting the application, a foreign adversary controlled application is required to provide U.S. users, upon request, with all the data related to their accounts, including their posts, photos, and videos, in a machine readable format.

-Foreign adversary controlled applications, app stores, and internet hosting services would face civil penalties if they do not comply with these provisions.
+Foreign adversary controlled applications, app stores, and internet hosting services could face civil penalties if they do not comply with these provisions.
 An app store or internet hosting service that continues to enable distribution, maintenance, or updates for a banned application could be subject to civil penalties of up to \$5,000 multiplied by the number of U.S. users who accessed, maintained, or updated the application.
 A foreign adversary controlled application that fails to provide user data as required could be subject to civil penalties of up to \$500 multiplied by the number of affected users.